 How to Save on Lodging

-* Come during low season.
+* Come during low season (when kids are in school).
 Hotel prices are trimmed then.

 * Avoid holidays.
 If the kids are out of school, you might pay double.

 * Make sure the room can fit everyone in your party.
 Otherwise you’ll have to rent two, doubling costs.

 * Always get a quote directly from the hotel.
 It might be lower.

 * See what’s on offer from a packager.
 They have purchasing power.

 * Plug Kissimmee into Web searches.
 It’s cheaper than Orlando (but be careful—some hotels are dicey).